soyart/notes/pages/Rust AArch64 microkernel.md

 			- **`.rodata`**: Read-only data (string constants, lookup tables)
 			- **`.data`**: Initialized mutable data (statics with non-zero initial values)
 			- **`.bss`**: [Uninitialized data (statics that start at zero](https://en.wikipedia.org/wiki/.bss), just a size, no actual bytes in the binary)
+		- When we *build* our Rust microkernel, both `cargo` and our linker of choice produces binary output in ELF
 	- ## Primer: ARM #Assembly
 		- > Note: we'll focus on AArch64
 		- ### Registers